phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 ```
 By defining `rust_main` as `extern` we tell nasm that the function is defined in another file.
 As the linker takes care of linking them together, we'll get a linker error if we have a typo in the name or forget to mark the rust function as `pub extern`.

-When we've done everything right, we still see the green `OKAY` when executing `make run`.
+If we've done everything right, we should still see the green `OKAY` when executing `make run`.
 That means that we successfully called the Rust function and returned back to assembly.

-## Testing
+## Fixing Linker Errors
 Now we can try some Rust code:

 ```rust